PuceBaboon/ESP_Speed_Test/README.md

 ## Dynamic

-The Speed_Test_Dynamic.ino file will alternat the clock rate between 80MHz and 160MHz on successive iterations using the "system_update_cpu_freq()" system call.
+The Speed_Test_Dynamic.ino file will alternat the clock rate between 80MHz and 160MHz on successive iterations using the `system_update_cpu_freq()` system call.
 Note that the system call will override any platformio.ini settings you may have.

 ## Static